GustavoRSSilva/work-docs-abc/docs/BRAG_JOURNAL_2021_Q3Q4.md

 - Work on admin page.

 ## Company building:
-- Helped on the meeting by providing assistance to Tudor
+- Helped on the meeting by providing assistance to Tudor.
+- December performance cycle

 ## What you learned:
 - Node V8